-Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!
+Any share changes must be submitted to lucsa@theurbancanopy.org by Monday at noon!!!

 In your box this week:

-APPLES CARROTS - MUSHROOMS - EGGS POTATOES -
+- MUSHROOMS - EGGS -

 NEWSLETTER ARCHIVE

 If you missed a week and want to see what was in a previous share, we archive a PDF of all our previous newsletters here.
-You can also use it to look at previous seasons if you are interested to see what crops are coming!

 Share Contents